 But, they also don’t mind spending some time on their own, on their terms of course.
 They are intelligent and high-energy dogs, so you can’t leave them alone for too long as they can become bored and destructive.

 Although they make great companion dogs and are affectionate to their families, they are also independent and can be aloof.
-They do enjoy spending time with their families and thrive on human companionship, but they also enjoy some alone time or time to just sit back and observe quietly.
+One of the facts about Akitas is that they do enjoy spending time with their families and thrive on human companionship, but they also enjoy some alone time or time to just sit back and observe quietly.

 4. Alaskan Malamute

 The Alaskan Malamute originated in Alaska and is the largest of the Arctic sled dogs.
 They are strong dogs built for performing in harsh winter climates.
 They love their families and are fond of people, but they are also independent and strong-willed.

 This, paired with their high intelligence, can sometimes come across as stubborn.
 One of the facts about Alaskan Malamutes is that they are easily bored, so you have to be careful when you leave them alone.
 But, they won’t mind a little bit of alone time.